jetbrains-academy/scala-tutorial/Structuring Information/Enumerations/task.md

 Consider the following algebraic data type that models note durations.
-Complete the implementation of the function `fractionOfWhole`, which takes as parameter a duration and returns the corresponding fraction of the `Whole` duration.
+Complete the implementation of the function `fractionOfWhole`, which takes a duration as a parameter and returns the corresponding fraction of the `Whole` duration.